Proudly serving VT and NH including - Colchester, Keene, Burlington and nearby

 At Northern Basement Systems, we'd like to help you find the best solution to your foundation problem.
 We can perform a comprehensive inspection of your foundation, providing a professional consultation and a written cost quote.
 If you'd like to schedule a free foundation repair quote, call or e-mail us today!

-Soil layers tell a story at this building site Montpelier.
+Soil layers tell a story at this building site Claremont.

 The different types of soil around a foundation will behave in different ways as temperature and moisture conditions change, possibly affecting the condition of the foundation.